trysplit-it/docs/index.md

 ### MOBILE (download as PWA):
 1. On IOS, navigate to our app's website **in the Safari browser**, tap on the share button, and tap add to homescreen.
 You're done!
 2. On Android, navigate to our app's website **in the Chrome browser**, and tap install, and follow the on-screen instructions.

-## About Us!

-Hi!
-We are team MADOOSE, a group of JHU students who are dedicated to improving the quality of life for students on campus.

-Members:

-- Justin Waltrip
-- Kevin Kim
-- Kyuhee Jo
-- Mason Albert
-- Sara Ren
-- Tony Ho